What are Asset-Backed Securities and Mortgage-Backed Securities?

 In Europe also the ABS market is also quite matured and there are many pan European ABS indices that comprise of Asset-backed securities issued by European originators.
 There are ABS Indices in various other countries also.
 Some of them are:

-This ABS index comprises of Auto loan-backed securities issues by European originators.
+#2 - European Auto ABS Index comprises Auto loan-backed securities issued by European originators.

 source: S&P

-#2 – S & P US Mortgage Backed FHLMC 30 Year IndeIndexis Index is a subset of the above S&P U.S. Mortgage-Backed Securities Index and tracks FHLMC issued 30 year MBS bonds.
+#2 – S & P US Mortgage Backed FHLMC 30 Year Index is a subset of the above S&P U.S. Mortgage-Backed Securities Index and tracks FHLMC issued 30 year MBS bonds.

-#3 – The Deutsche Bank Liquid MBS IndeIndexis Index tracks the most liquid MBS in the US market.
+#3 – The Deutsche Bank Liquid MBS Index tracks the most liquid MBS in the US market.

 source: db.com

 In India, the ABS market has not yet evolved too much.
 The main asset classes in this market are bonds backed by auto loans, microloans, and residential mortgages.
 In 2013 DLF Ltd., a property development company, issued a bond backed by rental income from its office buildings.
 In India, ABS has NBFC Full-Form as originators and banks as investors.
-Banks usually invest in these asset-backed binds to meet their “priority sector” lending norms.
+Banks usually invest in these asset-backed bonds to meet their “priority sector” lending norms.
 As the asset-backed microloans or auto loans to farmers, these help banks meet their priority sector lending.
-With the existing legal and tax structures, the securitization market n India is very nascent with very low demand.
+With the existing legal and tax structures, the securitization market in India is very nascent with very low demand.
 Due to this, there has been no need for the evolution of an ABS index.

-ABS/MBS Indices & Economic Crisis
+ABS/MBS Indices and Economic Crisis

 One of the biggest contributors to the 2009 economic crisis in the US has been the subprime mortgage lending, i.e., lending to entities that do not have perfect credit and have a greater risk of default.
 The mortgage lending was further fuelled by Securitizationtion available for these loans, which led to the market being flush with funds for further lending.
 It was a non-virtuous cycle of subprime lending being fuelled by more and more money being risked in the same high-risk lending.
-When the borrowers started defaulting, the market collapse was exacerbated as not the lenders lost their money but also all those who had invested in the ABS bonds, which were issued by securitizing these loans.
+When the borrowers started defaulting, the market collapse was exacerbated as not only did the lenders lose their money but also all those who had invested in the ABS bonds, which were issued by securitizing these loans.
 The other set of investors who lost their money were those who invested in ABS indices linked ETFs.

 When the loans have defaulted, the bonds lost their market price, which in turn led to a collapse of the ABS/ MBS indices and hence all the ETFs linked to them.
 So one set of defaults had a cascading effect affecting three different sets of investors, i.e., the lenders, the ABS investors, and investors in ETFs of ABS indices.
 Though MBS has been said as a major factor in the credit crisis, it has to be said that the instrument by itself was not a reason, but the subprime loans backing these instruments were the cause.
-Till the credit crisis, the market had been very creative in issuing MBS and ABS instruments, but after the crisis, the emphasis has been on the simplicity and stability of the instrument and issuer.
+Until the credit crisis, the market had been very creative in issuing MBS and ABS instruments, but after the crisis, the emphasis has been on the simplicity and stability of the instrument and issuer.
 The issuance of exotic instruments made the indices difficult to construct and predict as there were new issues at frequent intervals with different assets and complexities in the cash flows.